Keep Our Parks & Paths Clean.

 Veterans Memorial Park - 502 Beede Ave, Breckenridge

-The park location is on the corner of 5th Street North and Beede Avenue directly across from the water plant.
+The park location is on the corner of 5th Street North and Beede Avenue.
 With the City’s ability to acquire a rare AH-1 Cobra Attack Helicopter that was actually used during the Vietnam War, the idea of a park to honor all the men and women who have, and currently still do, serve and protect our country.
 The Veterans Park was created with that idea in mind.
 Pavers and blocks are all laid on the winding pathway in the park with the names of loved ones etched in the stone.
 For inquiries to purchase a memorial brick call (218)643-1431 or application is available at Breckenridge City Hall.

 Veterans Memorial Park Paver Application ~ Click Here

 Bike Maintenance Station & Air Pump- Click Here